 Sparklines aka mini chart (or in cell chart) is a standard dashboard element.
 We suggest to use sparklines to present time series data or visualizing trends.
 Here is an example to try it!

 Active report elements like form controls or pivot table slicers suggest to play with the chart.
-We recommend that to create interactive excel dashboards.
+We recommend to use form controls and automated data entry using VBA to create interactive dashboards.
 If you can play download our form controls example!

 Gauges and speedometers are our personal favorites in Excel.
 We have some free dashboards for you, visit the gauges area!

 We’ll use traffic signals as a status for actual KPI value.
 If the green traffic light is active that the performance is great, the red light indicate the weak performance.
 Our latest template using these tools.
 A common way to choose KPIs is to apply a balanced scorecard or a sales dashboard.